IELTS writing task: Overview, pattern, examples, tips & tricks

 IELTS writing tasks

-The IELTS writing tasks analyses your writing skills in the English language, evaluating your ability to express your opinion and ideas clearly and effectively.
-Remember, the concept of the tasks differ for IELTS Academic and General Training, so prepare for the version you have applied for.
+The IELTS writing tasks analyse your writing skills in the English language, evaluating your ability to express your opinion and ideas clearly and effectively.
+Remember, the concept of the tasks differs for IELTS Academic and General Training, so prepare for the version you have applied for.

 IELTS writing task 1